 I once bought a fridge for my apartment from a local seller.
 After buying it, the seller insisted (so I thought) that we needed to catch a train to get it to our apartment.
 As you can imagine, I respectfully disagreed.

-Turns out she said 货车 (huò chē — flatbed, delivery truck) and not 火车 (huǒ chē — train).
-The character 货 (huǒ) refers to deliveries.
+Turns out she said 货车 (huò chē) meaning flatbed or delivery truck, and not 火车 (huǒ chē) meaning train.
+The character 货 (huò) refers to deliveries.
 If I’d known the characters, I’d have had a better chance of distinguishing between those words.